Phala-Network/phala-blockchain/frontend/packages/sdk/README.md

 ## Usage

-To start using the SDK, you will need to create a [Polkadot.js](https://polkadot.js.org/docs/api/start/create) API object connecting to the blockchain, and then construct a "decorated" Fat Contract object with the API object.
+To start using the SDK, you will need to create a [Polkadot.js](https://polkadot.js.org/docs/api/start/create) API object connecting to the blockchain, and then construct a "decorated" Phat Contract object with the API object.

 ```js
 // Imports